juliansangillo/DotnetAngularWebProject/README.md

 # DotnetAngularWebProject
 A template of a web project using a .NET, Angular, and SQLite tech stack that is deployed to Azure App Services using Docker and CircleCI.

-This is just an example project that contains a frontend, backend, database, and CI/CD (called a walking skeleton).
+This is just an example project that contains the following:
+- A frontend
+- A backend
+- A database
+- A CI/CD pipeline

 It is fully functional.
-The purpose is for anyone to have a starting point that can be up and running quickly to save time when starting a new project.
+The purpose is for anyone to have a starting point that can be used to get up and running quickly and save time when starting a new project.

 ## Technologies Used
 ### .NET